Easy Colorwork Technique: Mosaic Knitting

 If you want to ease into mosaic knitting a bit, try working Katya Frankel’s Ravenna Cowl.
 Katya used slipped stitches in a similar effect to get the waves of color.
 And Kathleen Sperling worked mosaic knitting in garter stitch for her Otranto Cowl.

-In January, I’ll be hosting a Tessellating Leaves Stole knitalong—I hope you’ll join me!
-Whether you’re a master of mosaic knitting or knitting your first colorwork project, we’ll have a great time working this colorwork technique.
-We’ll be selling kits of the yarn needed to knit this wide scarf, so be on the lookout for that.
+In January 2014, I hosted a Tessellating Leaves Stole knitalong.
+Whether you’re a master of mosaic knitting or knitting your first colorwork project, you’ll have a great time working this colorwork technique.

-If you just can’t wait until January to dive into mosaic knitting, you can download Joanna Johnson’s excellent Mosaic Knitting Basics video.
+You can also download Joanna Johnson’s excellent Mosaic Knitting Basics video.
 Joanna’s a frequent contributor to Interweave magazines as well as a wonderful knitting teacher, and I learned so much just from watching this video.
-Joanna walks us through the basis of mosaic knitting—if you can knit stripes, you can work mosaic colorwork—and talks about how to choose colors for mosaic projects.
+Joanna walks us through the basics of mosaic knitting—if you can knit stripes, you can work mosaic colorwork—and talks about how to choose colors for mosaic projects.
 Included in the download is the pattern for her adorable Freddie’s Blanket, a plaid-like project suitable for beginners.